-To receive an award or Mastership, one must be nominated by a peer or colleague and supported by four others.
+To receive an award or Mastership, one must be nominated by a peer or colleague and supported by two-three others.
 This process is confidential.
 Individuals should not self-nominate and, if nominated, should not be involved in the process.
 Only ACP Fellows may be nominated for Mastership.
 While it is technically a class of ACP membership, Mastership also is handled confidentially.

 Please note that the College receives a large number of excellent nominees for Mastership each year among a pool of highly distinguished Fellows, but only about 50 Masterships are awarded.